ampproject/amphtml/extensions/amp-list/amp-list.md

 - `template` attribute that references an ID of an existing `template` element.
 - `template` element nested directly inside of this `amp-list` element.

-For more details on templates see [AMP HTML Templates](../../spec/amp-html-templates.md).
+For more details on templates, see [AMP HTML Templates](../../spec/amp-html-templates.md).

 Optionally, `amp-list` element can contain an element with `overflow` attribute.
 This element will be shown if AMP Runtime cannot resize the `amp-list` element as requested.

-An example:
+Example: Using overflow
 ```html
 <amp-list src="https://data.com/articles.json?ref=CANONICAL_URL"
     width=300 height=200 layout=responsive>